Jibz06/SafeEmbedGenerator/README.md

  * Added live embed previews.

+### 1.2.1

+ * Lightened the color of the UI to match the dark mode standard.
+ * Fixed a bug where the plugin behaves as the older version after updating until the user switches channels.

 ## Coming Soon

  * Permissions checker before sending your embed to make sure you are allowed to send embed links in that channel.